samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/create-task-and-taskrun.md

-As mentioned in the previous section, a `Task` is an ordered series of steps that perform a specific task as part of a CI/CD process.
+As mentioned in the previous section, a `Task` is an ordered series of `steps` that perform a specific task as part of a CI/CD process.
 What was not mentioned is what exactly a `Step` is.
-In Tekton, a `Step` is actually a container that will execute a particular command.
+In Tekton, a `Step` is actually a container that will execute a particular command or an entire script.
 A `Task` is used to order the execution of `Steps`, which all run on a Kubernetes Pod.

 An example `Task` is shown below: